orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - differentiable between two points to arbitrary precision, how is it constructed?
 - qubits, linear superpositions, complex (higher-arity) numbers?
 - Equivalence in some perspective: Does there exist a connection between the two.
+	- Homotopy equivalence: When superposed perspectives can be collapsed to a single point.

 - Boolean: Normal way of thinking about a boolean is .orbit we assume modularity of booleans